joone/loz/README.md

 $ loz
 ```

-Once lvz is running, you can start a conversation by interacting with it. lvz will respond with a relevant message based on the input.
+Once loz is running, you can start a conversation by interacting with it. loz will respond with a relevant message based on the input.

 ## Contributing